m4ttsch/omscs-notes-notes/operating-systems/thread-design-considerations.md

 When a user level thread wants to disable a signal, it clears the appropriate bit in the signal mask, which occurs at user level.
 The kernel level mask is not updated.

 When a signal occurs, the kernel needs to know what to do with the signal.
-It is possible that the kernel mask has that signal bit set to one, so from the kernel’s point of view the signal is still enabled.
+It is possible that the kernel mask has that signal bit set to one, so from the kernel's point of view the signal is still enabled.

-If we don’t want to have to make a system call, crossing from user level into kernel level each time a user level threads updates the signal mask, we need to come up with some kind of policy.
+If we don't want to have to make a system call, crossing from user level into kernel level each time a user level threads updates the signal mask, we need to come up with some kind of policy.

 If both the kernel level thread and the user level thread have the bit enabled, the kernel will send the signal up to the user level thread and we have no problem.

-Let’s look at a more complicated scenario, in which the kernel level thread has a particular signal bit enabled, and the currently executing user level thread does not.
+Let's look at a more complicated scenario, in which the kernel level thread has a particular signal bit enabled, and the currently executing user level thread does not.
 However, there is a runnable user level thread that does have the bit enabled.

 What we would like to do is to be able to stop the thread that cannot handle the signal, and start the thread that can.